hugo-porto/theme/README.md

 8. Now you have to add configuration files to your data folder according your needs.
 You can see example files at [https://github.com/hugo-porto/web/tree/main/data](https://github.com/hugo-porto/web/tree/main/data).

+## Configuration

+The Hugo Porto theme is highly customizable and allows you to configure various aspects of your website.
+The possible configuration options will be described in the nearest future.

 ## Real-world usage

 If you want to see a real-world example of the theme in action, you can check out the following websites: